snhobbs/board2pdf/README.md

 ## Unlicense
 For more information, please refer to <http://unlicense.org/>

-However, it should be noted that PyPlotPdf relies upon PyPDF2 which is licensed under BSD License (UNKNOWN).
+However, it should be noted that Board2Pdf relies upon PyPDF2 which is licensed under BSD License (UNKNOWN).
 What this means and how that impacts you is up to you to find out.

 ## Project status
 This project is considered to be finished.
 When serious bugs are reported I will try my best to fix them, but don't expect to much progress in adding features from my side.